jerobar/erc721-breakfastfoods/README.md

 Staking.

-- BreakfastCoinStaking.sol (Note that 'BreakfastCoin.sol' is unsuitable for this assignment as it allows unlimited minting from any address)
+- BreakfastCoinStaking.sol (note that 'BreakfastCoin.sol' is unsuitable for this assignment as it allows unlimited minting from any address)
 - BreakfastFoodsNFTStaking.sol